TobiPeterG/terraform-provider-nautobot/docs/resources/available_ip_address.md

 page_title: "nautobot_available_ip_address Resource - terraform-provider-nautobot"
 subcategory: ""
 description: |-
-  This object allocates and manages an available IP address in Nautobot
+  This object allocates and manages an available IP address in Nautobot.
 ---

 # nautobot_available_ip_address (Resource)

-This object allocates and manages an available IP address in Nautobot
+This object allocates and manages an available IP address in Nautobot.